tahsd/hsd21_project/README.md

 ## Updates
 - (5/14) The due date has been extended to June 19.
 - (5/24) The official file and videos for the final project has been uploaded on ETL.
-- (5/24) Updates to the scoring criteria : only time spent in HW will be evaluated.
-Re-check the videos.
+- (5/24) Updates to the scoring criteria
 - (5/25) Materials for quantization has been uploaded.
 - (6/4) Materials for zero-skipping has been uploaded.
+- (6/9) Updates to specs : Latency of your floating point MAC must be set as 16 cycles.

 ---